The NSCA-ng Protocol, Version 1

 Example: BAIL I'm feeling horrible

-response for any reason at any time.
+The server may transmit a BAIL response for any reason at any time.
 An

-arbitrary, human-readable <message>
+arbitrary, human-readable <message> MUST be specified.

 The TLS connection is then shut down immediately and unconditionally (but cleanly) by both sides.